JuliaLang/www.julialang.org/blog/2013/04/distributed-numerical-optimization.md

 on the *master process* (e.g. process 1).
 Each task feeds work to a corresponding worker; the call `remotecall_fetch(p, f, lst[idx])` function calls `f` on process `p` and returns the result when finished.
-Tasks are uninterruptable and only surrender control at specific points such as `remotecall_fetch`.
+Tasks are uninterruptible and only surrender control at specific points such as `remotecall_fetch`.
 Tasks cannot directly modify variables from the enclosing scope, but the same effect can be achieved by using the `next_idx` function to access and mutate `i`. *The task idiom functions in place of using a loop to